Elango-Sagravia/alt-news/outstatic/content/articles/everything-you-need-to-know-about-carbon-credits-market.md

   ![](/images/a1-k2OT.jpg)

-  *source- Factors affecting the price of carbon credits.
+  *source-Factors affecting the price of carbon credits.
 Source: [https://www.thallo.io/the-price-of-carbon-credits-an-overview/](https://www.thallo.io/the-price-of-carbon-credits-an-overview/)*

   While market conditions and the traditional supply-demand dynamic are the primary drivers of carbon credit prices, other factors influence carbon pricing as well.
 This is particularly true in the case of voluntary carbon markets.
 The price of a carbon credit is a reflection of its quality, co-benefits, and market forces.

   High-quality carbon credits are valuable because they help mitigate climate change and support a sustainable future for communities worldwide.

   Six key attributes define carbon credit quality:

 - **Additionality**\
   *Does the project rely on carbon credit revenue to exist?*\
   Additionality ensures that a project wouldn’t happen without the financial support from carbon credit sales.
 The funding from credits must be the cornerstone of the project, making or breaking its feasibility.

 - **Quantification**\
   *How accurate are the emissions reductions or removals being claimed?* Quantification ensures that one carbon credit equals exactly one metric ton of CO2 equivalent (CO2e).
 Standardized methodologies are used to calculate both the baseline (emissions without the project) and the reductions achieved.

   However, some degree of estimation is often involved.
 High-quality projects document any deviations from standard approaches and include buffer pools to account for potential inaccuracies.

 - **Leakage**\
   *Are the project’s benefits unintentionally offset elsewhere?*\
   Leakage occurs when emissions reductions within a project lead to increased emissions outside its boundaries.
 For example, protecting a forest from deforestation might shift logging pressure to nearby areas.

   High-quality projects proactively identify and address leakage risks, incorporating them into their calculations.

 - **Permeance risk**\
   *Will the project’s climate benefits last?*\
   Permanence refers to the durability of a project’s emissions reductions.
 For instance, if a forest protected by carbon credits is later destroyed by logging or fire, the climate benefits are reversed.

   To mitigate this risk, some projects set aside a portion of their credits as insurance.
 Buyers can also self-insure by purchasing surplus credits.

 - **Vintage**\
   *How recent are the carbon credits?*\
   The vintage of a carbon credit refers to the year it was issued.
 Recent credits are more likely to meet updated standards and support innovative, active projects.
 For example, programs like **CORSIA** only allow credits from projects starting after 2016.

 - **Co-benfits**\
   *Does the project deliver benefits beyond reducing emissions?*\
   Many high-quality projects offer additional social or environmental benefits, such as improving public health, creating jobs, or enhancing biodiversity.
 This improves credit quality and drives up their prices.

   In addition to quality, other factors affecting credit prices include:

   - **Project Type:** Tech-based solutions (e.g., direct air capture) are often more expensive than nature-based solutions (e.g., reforestation).

   - **Geographic Location:** Projects in remote or vulnerable regions may incur higher costs.